pachovit/obsidian-cancionero/README.md

 - 📐 Compact **4-bar chord charts**
 - 📲 Responsive design: auto reflows on mobile screens
 - 🔁 Repeat markers `(x2)` show as `×2` in chord view
+- 🪄 **Convert real chord sheets into degrees** with a single command

 ---